OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-angular.md

 Now we need a token from OpenVidu Server.
 In a production environment we would perform this operations in our application backend, by making use of the _[REST API](reference-docs/REST-API/){:target="_blank"}_, _[OpenVidu Java Client](reference-docs/openvidu-java-client/){:target="_blank"}_ or _[OpenVidu Node Client](reference-docs/openvidu-node-client/){:target="_blank"}_.
 Here we have implemented the POST requests to OpenVidu Server in a method `getToken()` that returns a Promise with the token, using `@angular/http` library.
 Without going into too much detail, this method performs two POST requests to OpenVidu Server, passing OpenVidu Server secret to authenticate them:

   - First request performs a POST to `/openvidu/api/sessions` (we send a `customSessionId` field to name the session with our `mySessionId` value retrieved from HTML input)
-  - Second request performs a POST to `/openvidu/api/tokens` (we send a `session` field to assign the token to this same session)
+  - Second request performs a POST to `/openvidu/api/sessions/<sessionId>/connection` (we send a `sessionId` field to assign the token to this same session)

 You can inspect this method in detail in the [GitHub repo](https://github.com/OpenVidu/openvidu-tutorials/blob/master/openvidu-insecure-angular/src/app/app.component.ts#L161){:target="_blank"}.